A Kolhapuri style chicken curry known as Kombdiche Lapchap which is super spicy and so delicious that you just can’t stop eating it!

 The book is divided into sections according to the sub-regions in the state, explaining the basics of that cuisine along with a base masala recipe and 5-6 main recipes in the region.
 It covers Kolhapur, Pathare Prabhu, Koli, Konkan, Malwan and Nagpur Saoji & Varhadi.
 For me it was a great introduction to these areas and the book has got me started on the deeper exploration of the cuisines from there, one region at a time.

-The recipe I am sharing today from the book is from the Kolhapuri region and I almost followed the recipe as mentioned in the book apart from reducing the oil a bit.
+The recipe I am sharing today from the book is from the Kolhapuri region and I almost followed the recipe of this Chicken Curry Kolhapuri style, as mentioned in the book apart from reducing the oil a bit.
 Funnily the recipe descriptions below the tittle Kombdiche Lapchap (Kombdiche means chicken but I couldn’t find what lapchap means) in the book says “Chicken in a thick coconut gravy” whereas there wasn’t any coconut in the ingredients.
-I don’t know which is a error the title or the recipe, irrespective of that the chicken turned out delicious and I recommended the book if Marathi cooking interests you.
+I don’t know whether there is an error the title or the recipe, irrespective of that the chicken turned out delicious and I recommended the book and this chicken curry Kolhapuri style, if Marathi cooking interests you.